OnionIoT/openwrt-imagebuilder-wrapper/README.md

 > By default, this repo is setup to build OpenWRT firmware for the Onion Omega2 and Omega2+

-1. Run `bash setup.sh` to download and setup the image builder
+1. Run `bash onion_buildenv setup_imagebuilder` to download and setup the image builder
-2. Run `bash build-fw.sh` to build the firmware
+2. Run `bash onion_buildenv build_firmware <target>` to build the firmware
-3. Find the compiled firmware in the `openwrt-imagebuilder/bin/targets/ramips/mt76x8/` directory
+3. Find the compiled firmware in the `output` directory

 ## Details

-The `setup.sh` script:
+The `bash onion_buildenv setup_imagebuilder` script:

 - Will download and setup the OpenWRT image builder
-- Add the package repo specified in `config/new-repositories.conf` to the image builder repository feeds
+- Add the package repo specified as env variable `PACKAGE_REPOS` in a build `profile` to the image builder

-The `build-fw.sh` script:
+The `bash onion_buildenv build_all_firmware onion_omega2p` script:

 - Will compile firmware for the Onion Omega2 and Omega2+
-- Output binary files will be in the `openwrt-imagebuilder/bin/targets/ramips/mt76x8/` directory
+- Output binary files will be in the `output` directory

 ## Adding Packages to the Firmware

 OpenWRT packages can be added to the compiled firmware.

-In the `build-fw.sh` script, the line that specifies the `packages` variable controls which packages are included in the firmware.
-Packages should be in a space separated list.
+In the `bash onion_buildenv build_all_firmware` script, the env variable `IMAGE_BUILDER_PACKAGES` controls which packages are included in the firmware.
+Each package has to be added in na new line or in a space separated list.

 ## The `additions/` Directory